 Please contact us if you have had a different experience with testing costs so we can share the details with other travelers.
 We've heard from several future visitors already who are having problems with determining the test pricing locally, actually getting a test in the proper timeline, etc. We'll continue to update this page as information becomes available to us.

 Are facemasks required in Hawaii?

-At this time, everyone must wear face masks in all Hawaii airports and when entering places of business in Hawaii.
-If you are not able to practice social distancing, you should also wear a facemask while in Hawaii.
+At this time, everyone must officially wear face masks in all Hawaii airports and when entering places of business in Hawaii.
+Also, as noted previously, if you are not able to practice social distancing, you should also wear a facemask while in Hawaii.

-Each county may have its own rules, so be sure to check the county links below:
+Each county may have its own formal rules, so be sure to check the county links below:

 Additional Hawaii Resources